Route Overview

 However, if you prefer to avoid crowds and relish a quieter journey, consider walking during the shoulder seasons of March-May or September-October.
 While these months might bring slightly cooler temperatures and occasional rainfall, they offer distinct advantages.
 It is also important to note that the Alentejo and Algarve regions of Portugal, while offering stunning landscapes and cultural experiences, can become bustling tourist hubs during peak seasons, drawing crowds eager to soak up the sun, indulge in local cuisine, and explore the region’s historical sites and natural wonders.

-Ultimately, the best time to walk the Rota Vicentina (Fishermen’s Trail) depends on your preferences for weather, crowd levels, and scenery.
-Whether you choose the bustling energy of summer or the serene charm of shoulder season, each season brings its own unique charm to this breathtaking coastal trail.
-The Hillwalk Tours hiking season is from March to October, during which time we are happy to help you organise your hiking trip.
+Ultimately, the best time to walk the Rota Vicentina (Fishermen’s Trail) depends on your preferences for weather, crowd levels and scenery.
+Whether you choose the bustling energy of summer or the serene charm of shoulder season, each season brings its own distinct charm to this glorious coastal trail.
+The hiking season is from February to November on this trail with bookings closed during July and August due to the likely peak summer heat during those times.

 How long does it take to hike the Rota Vicentina?